ding-lab/HTAN_BRCA_publication/Regulon/README.md

 # Regulon Analysis

-This a repo for manuscript "Differential chromatin accessibility and transcriptional dynamics define breast cancer subtypes and their cells of origin"
+This a repo for the manuscript "Differential chromatin accessibility and transcriptional dynamics define breast cancer subtypes and their cells of origin"

 ---

 **Repo structure**

-* Blah Blah
+*Regulon analysis contains 1. preprocessing 2. run SCENIC 3.post SCENIC filtering for visualization